 Energy index is a parameter used to estimate effective stress.
 To calculate energy index, the mean energy-moment relationship must be defined.
 Energy index is the log difference in energy from the mean energy-moment relationship.
 When comparing energy index in different software or from separate sites, it is important to note that if the energy-moment relationship is not the same, the energy index will not be consistent.

-The most common method of fitting a linear relationship between two variables is known as Least Squares Regression (LSR).
-This method essentially minimises the vertical (Y-axis) difference between the data points and the line of best fit.
-For the energy-moment case, this would be minimising the energy difference.
+The most common method of fitting a linear relationship between two variables is known as least squares regression (LSR).
+This method essentially minimizes the vertical (Y-axis) difference between the data points and the line of best fit.
+For the energy-moment case, this would be minimizing the energy difference.
 LSR is designed for cases where the independent variable (X-axis) is known perfectly (zero error) and the error is only associated with the dependent variable (Y-axis).
 This is not suitable for the energy-moment case as there is uncertainty in both the energy and moment parameters.
 The uncertainty in moment and the uncertainty in energy are also generally not the same scale.

 There are several linear regression methods that account for uncertainty in both parameters.
-Orthogonal regression minimises the perpendicular difference between the data and best fit line, assuming a constant ratio between the X and Y variances.
-There is also a method known as Weighted Least Squares which does not assume a correlation between the uncertainty of the two variables.
+Orthogonal regression minimizes the perpendicular difference between the data and best fit line, assuming a constant ratio between the X and Y variances.
+There is also a method known as weighted least squares which does not assume a correlation between the uncertainty of the two variables.
 A less complicated approach is to use the quantile-quantile (QQ) plot of the data.
-This plots the smallest energy against the smallest moment, the second smallest energy against the second smallest moment, etc. This approach has the effect of normalising the different scale variances of each parameter.
+This plots the smallest energy against the smallest moment, the second smallest energy against the second smallest moment, etc. This approach has the effect of normalizing the different scale variances of each parameter.
 The ordinary LSR method can then be applied to the QQ data to obtain an accurate line of best fit.
-This is equivalent to the Orthogonal Regression method.
+This is equivalent to the orthogonal regression method.